albertvucinovic/chat.sh/EndToEnd.md

 *   Steps:
     1. Start the application.
     2. Type `/o ` (with a space) and press `Tab` to cycle tree ids or `list`.
-    3. Type `/pushContext global/` and press `Tab`.
-    4. Type a message, e.g., "The quick brown fox".
+    3. Type a message, e.g., "The quick brown fox".
 Type another message, "The quick brown bear".
-    5. On a new line, type `The qui` and observe the greyed-out auto-suggestion.
+    4. On a new line, type `The qui` and observe the greyed-out auto-suggestion.
-    6. Press the `Right Arrow` key.
+    5. Press the `Right Arrow` key.
 *   Expected Outcome:
     *   Pressing `Tab` after `/o ` suggests available agent trees or `list`.
-    *   Pressing `Tab` after `/pushContext global/` cycles files in `global_commands/`.
     *   The auto-suggestion should show `ck brown fox` or `ck brown bear`.
     *   Pressing `Right Arrow` accepts the suggestion, completing the text in the input buffer.